Nut and Saddle

 (I wont always recommend a new nut on a vintage guitar, instead, I'm able to restore worn string slots and keep your instrument original! )

 For acoustic instruments, the saddle has even more influence on your sound as every note you produce passes through it and into the top.

 -It's a poor fit in the saddle slot and leans forward or falls out when changing strings.

 -It's made from a cheap material like plastic which absorbs vibrations.

 -If you would like to have very accurate intonation when playing up the neck, I can hand shape a saddle with individual string compensation unlike the mass produced saddles that don't get very close.

 -The guitar has had a neck reset and needs a taller saddle or

 -you would like to improve the tone or string balance when using an under saddle pickup system.

-I use bone, both bleached and unbleached for a vintage look, synthetic materials, brass and mother of pearl.
+For nuts and saddles, I use bone, both bleached and unbleached for a vintage look, synthetic materials like TUSQ, TUSQ XL and Micarta and ebony, brass and mother of pearl.

 0415 266 878